unraed/unraed.github.io/docs/DialogueTree/Tutorials/QuickStart.md

 The second key object is the dialogue asset.
 This is where you get to write the content of the dialogue itself: who says what and when.

 Finally, we have the Speaker Component, which attaches to your characters and lets them interact with your dialogues.

-We'll start by adding a Dialogue Controller to our level, then we'll create a Dialogue, and finally we'll set up our Player and an NPC to get them talking to each other.
+We'll start by creating a Dialogue, then we'll set up our Player and an NPC, and finally we'll implement some logic in blueprint to get them talking to each other.

-## Adding the Dialogue Controller
+## The Dialogue Controller
-The first thing we want to do is add a Dialogue Controller to our level.
-As mentioned, this actor governs the user-interface for our dialogue.
+Before we get started I want to address a small change to the Dialogue Controller that was made in the plugin's Version 1.1 update.
+As mentioned previously, the Dialogue Controller is an actor that governs the user-interface for your dialogues.

-You can find the default Controller in the plugin's Content folder under Blueprints>>Controllers.
-While a whole lot of customization is possible here, for the purposes of this tutorial, we're going to keep everything in its default state.
-Which means all we need to do here is drag our Controller into the level.
+Before the update, you had to manually drag your Dialogue Controller into the level.
+After the update this step can be skipped, as the system now automatically spawns in and manages a Dialogue Controller for you.

+If you want to use a custom Dialogue Controller or configure the settings on the default controller you can now do so in Project Settings under Dialogue Tree.
+I'll go into this more in the updated Customization tutorial, but I wanted to give the change a brief mention here.

 ![QS_Controller](Images/QS_Controller.png)

 ## Creating a Dialogue
-Next up we want to create a Dialogue Tree asset.
+With that out of the way, we want to start by creating a Dialogue Tree asset.
 This is where we will define the actual content of a conversation.

 Right click in the content browser and select “Dialogue Tree.”
 I’ll name mine, “DLG_" for Dialogue, and then "TestDialogue.”